PavelDobrii/CGAIV3/README.md

 ## Offline Use

 All models are pulled and executed locally.
 After the first download, the pipeline works without Internet access.
 Generated assets remain in the `storage/` directory for reuse.
+If you supply a `search_query`, the API performs an online DuckDuckGo search, so Internet access is required for that feature.

 ## License